(The best way to learn about me, Aysha van de Paer, is to sign up for my email list community, which you can do by clicking here)

 And that it will grow over the years to provide you with the financial security and wealth that you so rightly deserve.

 Before I go, I want to invite you to join my email list community.
-By signing up (it’s free), you’ll receive by email all my upcoming articles with practical tips and inspirational stories on how to get started with investing for the long haul, and doing so the right way.
+By signing up (it’s free), you’ll receive by email all my upcoming articles with practical tips and inspirational stories to help you learn to invest and how to get started, and doing so the right way.

-You will also have access to my digital resource library of free downloads, like precious lists and cheat sheets, which I am now in the process of building up for you.
+You will also have access to my digital resource library of free downloads, like precious lists and cheat sheets as you learn to invest, which I am now in the process of building up for you.

 And when the time comes you’ll also get invitations to any workshops and courses I will host online.